TheMulhima/Lumafly/README.md

 ## Features Explanation
 Here are a list of explanations of features that require more information.
 ### Commands
 Scarab+ allows you to use shareable links to open and run commands in scarab.
-You can use the [commands website](https://themulhima.github.io/Scarab/commands) to get the correctly formatted links.
+You can use the [commands website](https://themulhima.github.io/Scarab/commands) to view and create the links.

 #### General Commands
 The main shareable commands that anyone can use.
 - [Download Mod](https://themulhima.github.io/Scarab/commands/download): Share links to open Scarab and download mods using this command.
-Sharing a link such as [this](https://themulhima.github.io/Scarab/commands/download?mods=Satchel). will open Scarab and download the mod "Satchel".
+Sharing a link such as [this](https://themulhima.github.io/Scarab/commands/download?mods=Satchel) will open Scarab and download the mod "Satchel".

 - [Custom Modlinks](https://themulhima.github.io/Scarab/commands/customModLinks) - Open Scarab and load its mod list from a custom modlinks.

 #### Support Commands